List of Most Popular Museums in Nepal

 3. Nepal Children’s Art Museum

-The Children’s Museum of the art of Nepal was established in 2014 to educate students on project-based art-making while preparing them for 21st-century skills.
+The Children’s Museum of the Art of Nepal was established in 2014 to educate students on project-based art-making while preparing them for 21st-century skills.

 This Kathmandu-based Museum’s primary objective is to encourage artwork and education in Nepal.
 This Museum is a must-see for everyone interested in supporting local artists and providing a creative atmosphere for children.